festvox/datasets-CMU_DoG/README.md

   * All the conversation data files are in the 'Conversations' folder, with train/validation/test split.
   * Each conversation file is a json file.
 Fields in the file includes
     * 'date': the time the file is created.
-    * 'wikiDocIdx': the index of the wiki document.
     * 'history': a list of json object containing the whole chat history.
 Fields in the json objects in the list includes
       * 'text': the text of each utterance.
       * 'utcTimestamp': the server utc timestamp of this utterance.
       * 'uid': the user id of this utterance.
       * 'docIdx': the current section index of the wiki document when the utterance is said.
 There are in total 4 sections for each document.
     * 'rating': A number from 1 or 2 or 3.
 A larger number means the quality of the conversation is better.
     * 'uid1LogInTime', 'uid1LogOutTime', 'uid2LogInTime', 'uid2LogOutTime': The log in and log out time of user1 and user2.
-Any of the field could be missing due to technical issue.
+Any of the field could be missing due to some technical issue.
     * 'uid1response', 'uid2response': a json object contains the status and response of user after finishing the conversation.
 Fields in the object includes
       * 'type': should be one of ['finish', 'abadon','abandonWithouAnsweringFeedbackQuestion']. 'finish' means the user successfully finishes the conversation, either by completing 12 or 15 turns or in the way that the other user leaves the conversation first. 'abandon' means the user abandons the conversation in the middle, but entering the feedback page. 'abandonWithouAnsweringFeedbackQuestion' means the user just disconnects or closes the web page without providing the feedback.
       * 'response': the answer to the post-conversation questions.
+The worker can choose multiple of them.
 The options presented to the user are as follows:
-        * For type 'finish' (the worker can choose multiple of them)
+        * For type 'finish'
           * 1: The conversation is understandable.
           * 2: The other user is actively responding me.
           * 3: The conversation goes smoothly.